AutoJenny/blog_ssg/posts/quaich-traditions.md

   - celtic
   - quaich
 headerImageId: "IMG00012"
-summary: |
-  <p>The <b>quaich</b>, Scotland's cherished <b>"cup of friendship,"</b> holds a special place in Scottish tradition, symbolising hospitality, unity, and trust.
+summary: "<p>The <b>quaich</b>, Scotland's cherished <b>\"cup of friendship,\"</b> holds a special place in Scottish tradition, symbolising hospitality, unity, and trust.
 Originating centuries ago, its simple yet profound design—a shallow, two-handled bowl—embodies a rich history spanning <b>clan</b> gatherings, ceremonial rituals, royal celebrations, and contemporary <b>weddings</b>.
-This article explores the evolution of the quaich, delving into its earliest origins, cultural significance, craftsmanship, historical anecdotes, and enduring presence in modern Scottish culture.</p>
+This article explores the evolution of the quaich, delving into its earliest origins, cultural significance, craftsmanship, historical anecdotes, and enduring presence in modern Scottish culture.</p>"

 # --- Array of Content Sections ---
 sections: